svitalis123/disneyreal/README.md

 # Project Name
  **Disney clone**

-> Description the project.
+> Description of the project.

-###I created an almsost exact disney real website using firebase and React JS and Redux
+### I created an a clone of disney website using
+  - React Js
+  - Redux
+  - Firebase
+  ### Awesome features
+  - Dynamic interaction of the Website
+  - Complete Sign in feature and logout supported by Firebase

 ## Built With